rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 If your using the InMemory provider and you need to mock FromSql or want the additional coverage provided by Moq, this library will do the heavy lifting for you.

+Consumption is via a builder.
+Create the builder, tell it what DbSets to mock, add any FromSql mocks and off you go.

 ## Example Usage

 - Create an in memory DbContext
-- Create the mock DbContext
+- Create the builder
-- Create the mock DbSet and add it to the mock DbContext
+- Setup the mock DbSet
+- Get the db context mock
 - Consume

 Operations on the mock DbContext are funnelled through to the in memory DbContext.
 You can add/update/remove on either and both will yield the same result.